 If you don’t get correct information input, how can you get good output?

-A good analogy is having a television that works really well, but the antenna is broken.
+A good analogy is of a television that works really well, but the antenna is broken.
 The broadcast of the information has a lot of noise and causes poor reception.
 If the visual system has a lot of noise coming in due to inefficient input skills, it will affect how we perceive and process the information to derive meaning from it.

 Visual acuity is a measure of the sharpness of eyesight, or how clearly you see.
 It is influenced by eye structure, stress and the focusing system.
 It is the ability to identify a shape of a certain size at a certain distance, however, it gives no information on whether or not meaning is obtained from what is seen.
 The Snellen fraction (20/20, etc.) is most often used in an exam to measure visual acuity.
 Though most of the time, doctors try to get their patients to see 20/20 or better, there are particular circumstances where greater visual function is best achieved with a less clear image.